sryzycki/random-angular-library-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.

+## Requirements to deliver

+**Linting**
+- [x] TypeScript
+- [x] official Angular style guide
+- [ ] Sass

+**Theme & typography**
+- [x] theme
+- [x] typography
+- [x] POF of consuming pattern library with a default theme
+- [x] POF of consuming pattern library with a custom theme

+**Documentation**
+- [x] automated change log
+- [ ] automatically generated docs for Angular components/services/...
+- [ ] demo app showing working components inside of the pattern library
+- [ ] deliver two components following (100%) the pattern library spec and cover them with unit tests so that the team can have a look around

+**Continuous Integration/Deployment**
+- [x] each build runs all the lint and unit test NPM scripts
+- [ ] reject the PR merge if CI checks failed
+- [ ] set up test coverage threshold (e.g. 90% threshold level) so that CI checks fail if it falls below

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:7890/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding